-English teaching at Staplecross Methodist Primary School aims to provide our children with firm foundations in reading, writing and speaking and listening.
+English teaching at Staplecross Methodist Primary School aims to provide our children with firm foundations in reading, writing and speaking and listening, so that they become effective communicators.
 Secure skills in these areas will ensure that the children can confidently negotiate everyday life.
 Furthermore, we hope to develop a love of language and literature that will stay with them throughout their lives.
 English is at the heart of everything we do and teachers promote a love of the English language through daily, engaging lessons and a range of appropriate intervention groups.

 Being able to read is a hugely important skill and here at Staplecross, we believe the key to enabling children to learn is a rich, cross-curricular approach with a high focus on reading for pleasure, combined with the consistent teaching of progressively more advanced skills.
 The children in our school are enthusiastic readers and are given many opportunities to engage with and discuss a variety of enjoyable and high quality texts in English lessons and in other areas of our Creative Curriculum; our children not only learn to read, they read to learn!

 We teach English through The Power of Reading.
 We aim for our children to leave school as successful fluent readers.
 The Power of Reading uses high quality books and creative teaching approaches.
 A quality text is used as the basis for learning over several weeks.
-Teachers skilfully hang the curriculum requirements for the term around one book.
+Teachers skillfully hang the curriculum requirements for the term around one book.
 For example, Kestrels studied Shackleton’s Journey by William Grill, as the focus of English and History work during their Life in the Freezer topic; Kingfishers studied I was there…..
 1066 by Jim Eldridge’ within their Halt!
 Who Goes There?
-Battle of Hastings topic; while Swallows read Anna Hibiscus by Atinuke within their Homes and Gardens topic.
+Battle of Hastings topic; Robins studied The Iron Man by Ted Hughes in their topic Moon Landing, while Swallows read Anna Hibiscus by Atinuke within their Homes and Gardens topic.
 Every unit that is taught is carefully planned to tie into each year group’s learning journey where possible.
 Within each unit, texts are analysed by drawing out key features and then a range of practical, skill-based and creative activities are delivered so that children are immersed in the genre.
-This then provides them with a solid foundation on which to base their own extended writing.
+This then provides them with a solid foundation on which to base their own extended writing, as well as a rich and varied vocabulary.
 These activities include music, art, drama, discussion and role-play with approaches such as, responding to illustrations, ‘Book Talk’, story-mapping and book making.
-Children take ownership of the books and engage with it fully by deepen their understanding of texts, providing a meaningful context for writing.
+Children take ownership of the books and engage with it fully by deepening their understanding of texts, providing a meaningful context for writing.
 They write in a range of genres as part of each unit.
-For example they might write a letter in role as a character or write a newspaper recount about the events in the text.
+For example, they might write a letter in role as a character or write a newspaper recount about the events in the text.